 Context Awareness.
 The context of an object is usually defined as its relationship to the surrounding objects.
-Several works have demonstrated that contextual information can influence visual attention, object search and object recognition [4], [25].
-In particular, Torralba and Oliva [26] proposed a contextual guidance model for object search tasks, which combines bottom-up saliency and scene priors.
+Several works have demonstrated that contextual information can influence visual attention, object search and object recognition [4], [26].
+In particular, Torralba and Oliva [27] proposed a contextual guidance model for object search tasks, which combines bottom-up saliency and scene priors.
 The scene priors provide extra top-down knowledge, i.e., expected locations of the target object.
 Unlike their work, our saliency model does not utilize extra top-down knowledge, but incorporates a complexity value, computed for the surroundings, into our saliency definition.
-Goferman et al. [27] introduced a context-aware saliency model which detects a salient object together with its associated context (e.g. meaningful neighborhoods).
+Goferman et al. [28] introduced a context-aware saliency model which detects a salient object together with its associated context (e.g. meaningful neighborhoods).
 Unlike their associated context detection, our saliency metric modulates saliency by its surrounding complexity (recall the felt ball example in Fig. 3).

 Perceptually Motivated Graphics.
 Computer graphics researchers have already exploited the limitations of the human visual system for both rendering acceleration and recreational purposes.
-Image regions receiving less visual attention may be rendered more approximately with larger errors [28].
-Other properties of the human visual system, such as inattentional blindness and change blindness, have also been utilized for rendering acceleration [29], [30], [31], character animation [32] and tone mapping [33].
-Perceptual strategies are also useful in participating media rendering [34], virtual crowd rendering [35], and rendering of motion blur effects [36].
-Ramanarayanan et al. [37] proposed the visual equivalence predictor for predicting visual differences between images rendered under warped illumination and images rendered under reference illumination.
-The visible difference predictor [38] is another well-known approach to determine visual distinguishability.
+Image regions receiving less visual attention may be rendered more approximately with larger errors [29].
+Other properties of the human visual system, such as inattentional blindness and change blindness, have also been utilized for rendering acceleration [30], [31], [32], character animation [33], [34], data visualization [35], [36] and tone mapping [37].
+Perceptual strategies are also useful in participating media rendering [38], virtual crowd rendering [39], rendering of motion blur effects [40], and image similarity prediction [41], [42], [43].
+Ramanarayanan et al. [42] proposed the visual equivalence predictor for predicting visual differences between images rendered under warped illumination and images rendered under reference illumination.
+The visible difference predictor [43] is another wellknown approach to determine visual distinguishability.
 However, both visual equivalence predictor and visible difference predictor measure small image differences that are hardly noticeable.
 They are not applicable to our application, as our changes (e.g. deletion, relocation, color-shift) are much more obvious and larger in size, yet remain unnoticed by a human observers for a certain length of time during the comparison.

 Another stream of work focuses on recreational purposes.
-By exploiting the multiscale processing property of the human visual system, Oliva et al. [39] proposed a technique to synthesize hybrid images, which are composed of two image interpretations and appear differently when viewing distance is changed.
-Based on physiological and psychological knowledge of illusory motion, Chi et al. [40] presented a technique to generate self-animating images, which are static images containing certain simple color and geometric repeated pairs, however, appear to move or rotate.
-Mitra et al. [41] proposed a method to generate emerging images of 3D models, which appear noisy if looking at local parts but appear meaningful if viewing as a whole.
-Based on texture synthesis techniques, Chu et al. [42] introduced a method to generate camouflage images, where some objects are embedded in a busy, complex background, and take some time to detect.
-Tong et al. [43] presented a method to create hidden images.
+By exploiting the multiscale processing property of the human visual system, Oliva et al. [44] proposed a technique to synthesize hybrid images, which are composed of two image interpretations and appear differently when viewing distance is changed.
+Based on physiological and psychological knowledge of illusory motion, Chi et al. [45] presented a technique to generate self-animating images, which are static images containing certain simple color and geometric repeated pairs, however, appear to move or rotate.
+Mitra et al. [46] proposed a method to generate emerging images of 3D models, which appear noisy if looking at local parts but appear meaningful if viewing as a whole.
+Based on texture synthesis techniques, Chu et al. [47] introduced a method to generate camouflage images, where some objects are embedded in a busy, complex background, and take some time to detect.
+Tong et al. [48] presented a method to create hidden images.
 The form of hidden images is similar to that of camouflage images, where one or more objects are hidden in a background image, but hidden images rely on edges instead of texture details as clues for viewers.
 Similar to the above works, we also exploit properties of the human visual system and insights from psychological literature, however, we focus on a difference problem "change blindness".
-We refer readers to [44], [45], [46] for comprehensive surveys of perceptually motivated graphics.
+We refer readers to [49], [50], [51] for comprehensive surveys of perceptually motivated graphics.